America Between the Wars

 Linda L. Richards, Death Was in the Picture (2009), about a private eye's "girl Friday" who discovers the seamy side of Hollywood after her boss is hired to investigate a murder case; #2 in the Kitty Pangborne mystery series.

-Andrew Rosenheim, Fear Itself (2012), a thriller about an FBI agent who goes undercover in Chicago to find out the plans of a German-American pro-Nazi organization in the years leading up to World War II.
+Andrew Rosenheim, Fear Itself (2012), a thriller about an FBI agent who goes undercover in Chicago to find out the plans of a German-American pro-Nazi organization in the years leading up to World War II; #1 in the Jimmy Nessheim trilogy.

 Top of Page